-20 The Fractions Skill Score is a verification method introduced by Roberts and Lean (2008) based on the neighbourhood approach and applied to fractional coverage, that is the fraction of grid points exceeding a threshold.
-The score consists in comparing forecast and observed fractional coverage over squared box (neighbourhoods) and it ranges between 0 (completely wrong forecast) and 1 (perfect forecast).
+The fractions skill score is a verification method introduced by Roberts and Lean (2008) based on the neighbourhood approach and applied to fractional coverage, that is, the fraction of grid points exceeding a threshold.
+The score consists in comparing forecast and observed fractional coverage over a squared box (neighbourhoods) and it ranges between 0 (completely wrong forecast) and 1 (perfect forecast).
 Therefore, a perfect match between model and observations is obtained when the two fields have the same frequency of events in each box.
-In this way, the method implicitly acknowledges that the actual resolution of a model is larger than the grid resolution and, at the same time, that also observations may contain random error at the model grid scale.
-Like SAL, this approach allows to overcome the limitation of traditional grid point based scores.
+In this way, the method implicitly acknowledges that the actual resolution of a model is larger than the grid resolution and, at the same time, that observations may also contain random error at the model grid scale.
+Like SAL, this approach allows one to overcome the limitation of traditional grid-point-based scores.
 Furthermore, it can be applied over a domain larger than that employed for SAL since it is based on dichotomy events instead of being based on the amount of precipitation.
-For this reason, in this work FSS is applied over the whole Italian country (union of dark gray and light gray domains in Figure 2) considering boxes of 0.2° in both latitude and longitude and, as for SAL, observations consist in hourly accumulated precipitation estimated from the Italian radar network corrected using rain-gauges data (all black dots in Figure 2).
+For this reason, in this work FSS is applied over the whole country of Italy (union of dark grey and light grey domains in Fig. 2) considering boxes of 0.2° in both latitude and longitude and, as for SAL, observations consist in hourly accumulated precipitation estimated from the Italian radar network corrected using rain-gauge data (all black dots in Fig. 2).